YIN AND YANG HEALING

 This concept is very important for Western people who tend to eat a lot of the extreme foods – red meats, salt and sugars.
 These are okay in small amounts once in a while.
 When eaten every day, however, they can stress the body.
 Western science is coming to this conclusion as well.
 That is, too much red meat or any meat, and too much sugar are harmful for health.

-Fasting has a very yang effect, as one eat little or no food.
-This is why a short fast of a day or two is fine, once in a while.
-Longer fasts are not recommended, because the bodies today are so depleted and toxic that it does not work well, as it did in the past.
-Books about fasting written 50 or 100 years ago simply do not apply today.
-I have some experience with this as I was the medical director at a Natural Hygiene fasting spa for several years, and was sorely disappointed in the results of this procedure.
+For this reason, books about fasting written 50 or 100 years ago do not apply today.
+I have some experience with this as I was the medical director at a Natural Hygiene fasting spa for several years, and was very disappointed in the results of this procedure.

 The effect of food quantity is illustrated by the chart below:

-The right amount and type of food Excessive Food
+The right amount of food Too Little or Excessive Food

 EXAMPLES OF DIETS AND HOW TO IMPROVE THEM